microsoft/terminal/doc/contributing.md

 ## Help Wanted

 Once the team have approved a spec, development can proceed.
 If no developers are immediately available, the spec can be parked ready for a developer to get started.
-Parked specs' issues will be labelled "Help Wanted".
-To find a list of development opportunities waiting for developer involvement, visit the Issues and filter on [the Help Wanted label](https://github.com/microsoft/terminal/labels/Help-Wanted).
+Parked specs' issues will be labeled "Help Wanted".
+To find a list of development opportunities waiting for developer involvement, visit the Issues and filter on [the Help-Wanted label](https://github.com/microsoft/terminal/labels/Help-Wanted).

 ## Development: Fork, Branch and Create your PR